owlracle/webserver/db_replicate/readme.md

 After that, you will redirect requests through dns.
 After dns propagation, you will see **source** database no longer receives updates.
 Then you can switch off the db replication.

+You can use `source.sh` and `target.sh` scripts or you could follow the each step manually.

+Note that if useing the automated scripts method, you should still manually update the `config.json` as in the *Turn on saveUpdates* and *Load app in the target server* sections.

 ## Turn on saveUpdates

 Reload source app with `mysql.replicate.enabled` and `mysql.replicate.saveUpdates` to `true`.